 This will first prompt you to setup AWS credentials on the instance, which allows the manager to automatically manage build/simulation nodes.
-See https://docs.aws.amazon.com/cli/latest/userguide/tutorial-ec2-ubuntu.html# configure-cli-launch-ec2 for more about these credentials.
-When prompted, you should specify the same region that you chose above and set the default output format to json.
+You can use the same AWS access key you created when running setup commands on the t2.nano instance earlier (in Run scripts from the t2.nano).
+When prompted, you should specify the same region that you've been selecting thus far (one of us-east-1, us-west-2, or eu-west-1) and set the default output format to json.